ShaneByrne0963/bake-it-up/README.md

   - Icing
   - Decoration
   - Text
 - These property names are simply there as a guideline.
-All labels can be customised to suit the property in the product's context
+All labels can be customised to suit the property in the product's context, giving full control to the admins on how to describe their products

 ![A property with a custom label](media/images/readme/features/products/custom-label.JPG)